Organized Youth Groups

 - Prairies (All ages) - Through hands-on discovery, students learn about Iowa's once vast prairies and their animal inhabitants.

 - Giants of the Prairie (All ages) - Explore the Elk/Bison exhibit at Jester Park, discover how bones were made into tools, toys and other fun facts.

 - Wild for Wildlife Hike (All ages) – Students will learn about wildlife in Iowa and the clues they leave behind.
 Students will visit the bird blind, elk/bison exhibit and hike through the woodlands.
 Jester Park only.

-- Marsh Madness (10 and older) – Get down and dirty as a naturalist leads students into one the last remaining wetlands in Polk County.
+- Marsh Madness (Ages 10 and older) – Get down and dirty as a naturalist leads students into one the last remaining wetlands in Polk County.
 Geological formation, wetland history, ecology and hydrology will be explored though adventurous hands-on activities that will leave the students muddy, wet and wild about wetlands.
 Students must wear old shoes and clothes that can get wet and muddy.
 Engeldinger Marsh only.

-- Air Rifle Target Shooting (12 and older) - Learn the basics of air rifle target shooting from PCC staff who are certified from the Student Air Rifle Program.
+- Air Rifle Target Shooting (Ages 12 and older) - Learn the basics of air rifle target shooting from PCC staff who are certified from the Student Air Rifle Program.
 We'll cover eye dominance, safety rules, range rules, equipment, and proper shooting techniques using an air rifle.
 Click here to learn more.

 - Kayaking (Ages 14 and older) – Learn the basics of recreational kayaking from a PCC naturalist.
 Participants will learn about types of kayaks, equipment, techniques, and have a chance to practice skills on the water. $50 fee and limited to 18 participants.